giraugh/critical-counter/README.md

 First [invite the bot to your server](https://critical-counter-3rz4fnszrq-ts.a.run.app)

-Then run a `!help` command to list the available commands.
+Then run `!helpcc` command to list the available commands.

 ## Building and Running